FHA Self-Sufficiency Test For 3- and 4-Unit Properties in 2025

 This begs the question: What if you estimate a certain market rent, and then the appraiser low-balls the rent estimates?

-If your estimate cuts it close, you might consider not making an offer.
+If your estimate cuts it close, making an offer might not be in your best interest.
 Just a slight reduction in rent or a high vacancy factor from the appraiser, and the property may fail the self-sufficiency test.

 Will a Multifamily Fixer-Upper Pass the Test?